Pakistan The Unexpected Messiah in a World on Edge

 Still, the real challenge lies ahead.
 The ordinance’s success will depend on how well it’s implemented, striking the right balance between speed and due process to ensure justice isn’t just quick, but also fair.

-Although it seems like something from Halloween, the term "ghost jobs" describes the practice
+How job ghosting is driving gen-z into depression, Although it seems like something from Halloween, the term “ghost jobs” descri